jstephensdev/ad-free-typing/README.md

 2. idvidually delete stat round rows
 3. options display improvements
 4. more options, like non lorem ipsum sentences
+5. check localstorage size and allow for round storage up to the limit
+6. add date/time to new round entry entries

 ## Bugs: add tests for and fix

 1. recent stats not ordering correctly
-2. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char
+2. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char (I've only seen this during local development)

 ## Helpful Resources